 5. The Nunn Design Bezels are oxidized to provide an aged look to the precious metal plating.
 The oxidization, when it comes into contact with the Epoxy Clay and Nunn Design Reins, it discolor the clay and resin.
 To avoid this, clean the bezels thoroughly prior to application.

 Dip the tip of a Q-Tip into rubbing alcohol and clean away any of the blackened oxidization from the bezels surface.

-9. Using a wet-wipe, clean up any excess Crystal Clay that might have been left on the bezel.
-The Crystal Clay hardens like cement, so cleaning it up now and being tidy as you go makes the process easier and the results so much nicer.
-Allow the Crystal Clay to dry for at least 2 hours, or until it is hard to the touch.
-If you have indentations in the Crystal Clay, use a Q-Tip to smooth those out.
+9. Using a wet-wipe, clean up any excess Epoxy Clay that might have been left on the bezel.
+The Epoxy Clay hardens like cement, so cleaning it up now and being tidy as you go makes the process easier and the results so much nicer.
+Allow the Epoxy Clay to dry for at least 2 hours, or until it is hard to the touch.
+If you have indentations in the Epoxy Clay, use a Q-Tip to smooth those out.

 I tend to work in a small area (typically my kitchen table), so I like to work on a surface that projects can be easily moved around and not disturbed.
 Place some business cards or some heavy card stock onto your work surface, making it easy to move the pendants without getting any resin on your fingers.